modcrypto/brofist/doc/guide-masternode.md

 * Brofist Wallet https://github.com/modcrypto/brofist/releases

 ### 1. Steps to Create a New Sudo User
-You can cross this step, if you already have user account.
+You can skip this step, if you already have user account.
 1. Log in to your VPS server as the root user.
 2. Use the adduser command to add a new user to your system.
 3. Use the usermod command to add the user to the sudo group.